 After graduating from the University of Sioux Falls in 2004, she taught English, math, Bible, and science to the 7th/8th grades at Freeman Academy.
 Two years later, she moved up to the high school where she now teaches English to grades 7-12, as well as a theater and a film appreciation class.
 Gwen is the One Act coach and occasionally directs the fall play.

 Gwen enjoys reading, traveling with Stan, watching movies with the family, drinking coffee with friends, and babysitting her grandson.

 In 1982, Mrs. Ries moved to Sioux Falls where she taught elementary vocal music for five years before marrying Duane Ries and moving to the family farm near Freeman.
-They have three daughters: Breanna, a nurse in Goshen, Indiana; Brittney, a senior music major at Bluffton College; and Brooklyn, a freshman at Goshen College.
+Duane and Donna have three adult daughters: Breanna, a nurse in Goshen, Indiana; Brittney, an elementary music teacher in Sioux Falls and Brooklyn, a Goshen College senior studying nursing.